-As a Cinema 4D user, you have a variety of rendering engines (both CPU and GPU-accelerated) from which to choose, so whether you use Team Render, or any of the popular third party engines like V-Ray or Octane, a BOXX Cinema 4D workstation will provide the ultimate rendering performance.
+As a Cinema 4D user, you have a variety of rendering engines (both CPU and GPU-accelerated) from which to choose, so whether you use Team Render, or any of the popular third party engines like V-Ray or Octane, BOXX Cinema 4D workstations will provide the ultimate rendering performance.
 But when choosing your Cinema 4D computer, consider that unlike 3D modeling and animation, rendering your C4D assets is a highly multi-threaded process, therefore, the more CPU cores in your system, the better.
 The same holds true for GPU rendering and graphics cards.
 Also, rendering is a computationally intensive task, so it should be offloaded to a dedicated render node.
 The purpose of a 3D design workstation is to create and maintain productivity, but that comes to a halt when you tie up your system with rendering final frame animation sequences.
-For dedicated CPU rendering, the rack mounted, 56-core renderBOXX is an ideal system, while APEXX D8R (with up to eight, full-size GPUs) is purpose-built for for GPU rendering.
+BOXX offers unique, dedicated, CPU and GPU rendering solutions.